Last updated: 13 April 2026

 ALMR vs CAMRA (Campaign for Real Ale)

 CAMRA represents consumers and real ale producers, not operators.
 If you’re interested in stocking quality ales and engaging with the real ale community, CAMRA matters.
-But CAMRA doesn’t represent your interests in lease negotiations or pubco disputes.
+But CAMRA doesn’t represent your interests when you’re negotiating leases or dealing with pubco disputes.

 ALMR vs FSB (Federation of Small Businesses)